 “Why do guys sext when they have a girlfriend?” wonders Selena.
 She has good reason to ask.
 Her former partner was addicted to sexting other women and she caught him at it several times.
 He always protested that he was doing nothing wrong.
 “Is it considered cheating if you are sexting?”, he would ask her in injured tones.

 Explaining why sexting amounts to cheating in such a scenario, Pooja, “Sexting can sometimes make one neglect their current relationship.
 But in rare cases, it can also make one come back to their primary relationship and even reignite the spark that had gotten lost.
 It works both ways and depends from person to person.”

 Related Reading: How Do You Set Emotional Boundaries in Relationships?

 3. You will get caught inevitably

 Most sexters do not feel too guilty about what they are doing at least initially because they think they will never get caught.
-Unlike cheating guilt, which happens when men and women indulge in an affair and then feel bad about it, sexting is considered a very small element of the entire scene.
+Unlike cheating guilt, which happens when men and women indulge in an affair and then feel bad about it, sexting is often considered too inconsequential to lose sleep over.